PavanRangani/docs/docs/prd/tasks/task-instance.md

   - If user changes the note, shows the `Discard` & `Save` button.
 - Sorting: latest notes always shown at top.
 - Notes are not saved until the task is saved.
+- We have managed unsaved notes for tasks.
+[See more details](./prefill-unsaved-notes.md#tasks/triggers)

 ### UI notes